Black and White Britain miles apart on racism, CNN poll finds

 And Black people are twice as likely as White people to say British police are institutionally racist -- but even among White people, just over a quarter of people believe it: 27% of White people said so, while 54% of Black people did.

-CNN has sought response from the National Police Chiefs Council.
+In reponse to Black Lives Matter protests in the UK, the National Police Chiefs’ Council said last week it would “develop a plan of action looking at issues of diversity and inclusion and concerns about racial inequalities in policing and the criminal justice system, and consult on it.”

+The NPCC referred CNN to that statement in reponse to questions about our poll findings.
 The Metropolitan Police, which covers the greater London area, declined to comment.

 Black Britons twice as likely to find statues of slave traders or colonizers offensive

-Note: Update: This story has been updated to better reflect Nova Reid's remarks on some children’s perception of what Black children look like.
-Statements from the Conservative Party and National Police Chiefs' Council have also been added.